dotnet/csharpstandard/standard/types.md

 ***Expression trees*** permit lambda expressions to be represented as data structures instead of executable code.
 Expression trees are values of ***expression tree types*** of the form `System.Linq.Expressions.Expression<TDelegate>`, where `TDelegate` is any delegate type.
 For the remainder of this specification we will refer to these types using the shorthand `Expression<TDelegate>`.

 If a conversion exists from a lambda expression to a delegate type `D`, a conversion also exists to the expression tree type `Expression<TDelegate>`.
 Whereas the conversion of a lambda expression to a delegate type generates a delegate that references executable code for the lambda expression, conversion to an expression tree type creates an expression tree representation of the lambda expression.
+More details of this conversion are provided in [§11.7.3](conversions.md#1173-evaluation-of-lambda-expression-conversions-to-expression-tree-types)).

-Expression trees are efficient in-memory data representations of lambda expressions and make the structure of the lambda expression transparent and explicit.
+Expression trees are in-memory data representations of lambda expressions and make the structure of the lambda expression transparent and explicit.

-Just like a delegate type `D`, `Expression<TDelegate>` is said to have parameter and return types, which are the same as those of `D`.

 > *Example*: The following program represents a lambda expression both as executable code and as an expression tree.
 Because a conversion exists to `Func<int,int>`, a conversion also exists to `Expression<Func<int,int>>`:
 > ```csharp